New derived symmetries of some hyperk\"ahler varieties: Introduction

-where $\pi_{ij}$ are the projections from $S^{[2]} \times S \times S^{[2]}$.
-This sheaf appeared in Markman's work \cite{markman} on the Beauville-Bogomolov form.
+on $S^{[2]} \times S^{[2]}$, where $\pi_{ij}$ are the projections from $S^{[2]} \times S \times S^{[2]}$.
+Markman has studied this sheaf in his paper \cite{markman} on the Beauville--Bogomolov form.
 It is a reflexive sheaf of rank 2, locally free away from the diagonal.
-Thus $T$ sends the structure sheaf of a point to a rank 2 sheaf, so it is not in the subgroup of $\Aut(D^b(S^{[2]}))$ generated by shifts, line bundles, automorphisms of $S^{[2]}$, and $\PP$-twists, all of which preserve rank (up to sign).
-We will also see that it does not come from any known spherical twist on $S$ via the map $\Aut(D^b(S)) \hookrightarrow \Aut(D^b(S^{[2]}))$ studied by Ploog \cite{ploog_paper}.
+Thus $T$ sends the structure sheaf of a point to a sheaf of rank 2, so it is not in the subgroup of $\Aut(D^b(S^{[2]}))$ generated by shifts, line bundles, automorphisms of $S^{[2]}$, and $\P$-twists, all of which preserve rank (up to sign).
+We will also see (\S\ref{spherical_coho}) that it does not come from any known spherical twist on $S$ via the map $\Aut(D^b(S)) \hookrightarrow \Aut(D^b(S^{[2]}))$ studied by Ploog \cite{ploog_paper}.

 Next we ask what happens when we replace $S^{[2]}$ with $S^{[n]}$.
 In \S\ref{hilb_calc} we show that